rubixchain/learn/docs/core-concepts/rubix-did.md

 ## Key characteristics of Rubix DID

 - Self-issued and does not rely on any central certificate authority.
-- DID acts as the node’s permanent, verifiable identifier
+- DID acts as the node's permanent, verifiable identifier
 - Shared with peers across the network to enable secure validation and communication.